Heat advisories and warnings

 A heat warning or extended heat warning will be posted on Southwest Public Health’s website and social media, and will be issued to local media, child care providers and other community partners.

-During an extended heat event, cooling centres like libraries, arenas and other public buildings may be opened to the public for relief from the heat.
-The cooling centres typically include air conditioning, seating and water and are managed by each city, town or township.
+Centres like libraries, arenas and other public buildings are great places for the public to seek relief from the heat.
+These locations typically include air conditioning, seating and water and are managed by each city, town or township.
+When a Heat Warning is issued, these locations can be designated as Cooling Centres and hours extended if there is a community need.
+Contact your local municipality for more information.

 Stay safe in the heat